 December 31,

-2022 2021 2020 2019
+2023 2022 2021 2020

-Cash and cash equivalents \$ 697,999 \$ 756,493 \$ 712,583 \$ 280,836
+Cash and cash equivalents \$ 1,318,999 \$ 697,999 \$ 756,493 \$ 712,583

 Restricted cash classified in (1):

-Prepaid expenses and other current assets 4,109
+Prepaid expenses and other current assets 600 4,109

-Other assets 600
+Other assets - 600 -

-Cash and cash equivalents and restricted cash per the Consolidated Statements of Cash Flows \$ 698,599 \$ 760,602 \$ 712,583 \$ 280,836
+Cash and cash equivalents and restricted cash per the Consolidated Statements of Cash Flows \$ 1,319,599 \$ 698,599 \$ 760,602 \$ 712,583

 (1) Restricted cash consists of escrow accounts established in connection with certain of the Company's business acquisitions.
-Generally, such cash is restricted to use due to provisions contained in the underlying stock or asset purchase agreement.
+Generally, such cash is restricted to use due to provisions contained in the underlying acquisition agreement.
 The Company will disburse the restricted cash to the sellers of the businesses upon satisfaction of any contingencies described in such agreements (e.g., potential indemnification claims, etc.).

 Leases.
 ASC 842 requires accounting for leases under a right-of-use model whereby a lessee must record a right-of-use asset and a related lease liability on its balance sheet for most of its leases.
 Under ASC 842, leases are classified as either operating or finance arrangements, with such classification affecting the pattern of expense recognition in an entity's income statement.
 For operating leases, ASC 842 requires recognition in an entity's income statement of a single lease cost, calculated so that the cost of the lease is allocated over the lease term, generally on a straight-line basis.
-During the years ended December 31, 2022 and 2021, as a result and in consideration of the changing nature of the Company's use of office space for its workforce and the transitioning to a virtual-first hybrid, remote-work environment, the Company evaluated its existing real estate lease portfolio.
-As a result of the evaluation, the Company recognized impairment losses of \$54.0 million and \$49.5 million during the years ended December 31, 2022 and 2021, respectively.
+During the years ended December 31, 2023, 2022 and 2021, as a result and in consideration of the changing nature of the Company's use of office space for its workforce and the transitioning to a hybrid work environment, the Company evaluated its existing real estate lease portfolio.
+As a result of the evaluation, the Company recognized impairment losses of \$20.4 million, \$54.0 million, and \$49.5 million during the years ended December 31, 2023, 2022 and 2021, respectively.
 Note 7 - Leases provides additional information regarding the Company's leases.

 Property, equipment and leasehold improvements.
 Equipment, leasehold improvements and other fixed assets owned by the Company are recorded at cost less accumulated depreciation and amortization.
 Fixed assets, other than leasehold improvements, are depreciated using the straight-line method over the estimated useful life of the underlying asset.
 Leasehold improvements are amortized using the straight-line method over the shorter of the estimated useful life of the improvement or the remaining term of the related lease.
-Depreciation and amortization expense for fixed assets was \$93.4 million, \$102.8 million and \$93.9 million in 2022, 2021 and 2020, respectively.
+Depreciation and amortization expense for fixed assets was \$98.6 million, \$93.4 million and \$102.8 million in 2023, 2022 and 2021, respectively.
 Property, equipment and leasehold improvements, net are presented in the table below (in thousands).

-Useful Life December 31, Category (Years) 2022 2021 Computer equipment and software 2 - 7 \$ 258,843 \$ 304,386 Furniture and equipment 3 - 8 89,559 97,050 Leasehold improvements 2 - 15 220,509 253,451 Total cost 568,911 654,887 Less - accumulated depreciation and amortization (304,330) (381,325) Property, equipment and leasehold improvements, net \$ 264,581 \$ 273,562
+Useful Life Decem ber 3 1, Category (Years) 2023 2022 Computer equipment and software 2 - 7 \$ 320,136 \$ 258,843 Furniture and equipment 3 - 8 83,551 89,559 Leasehold improvements 2 - 15 213,205 220,509 Total cost 616,892 568,911 Less - accumulated depreciation and amortization (354,174) (304,330) Property, equipment and leasehold improvements, net \$ 262,718 \$ 264,581

 The Company incurs costs to develop internal-use software used in its operations.
 Certain of those costs that meet the criteria in FASB ASC Topic 350, Intangibles - Goodwill and Other are capitalized and amortized over future periods.
-Net capitalized internal-use software development costs were \$84.0 million and \$65.5 million at December 31, 2022 and 2021, respectively, and are included in Computer equipment and software in the table above.
-Amortization expense for capitalized internal-use software development costs, which is included with Depreciation in the Consolidated Statements of Operations, totaled \$39.6 million, \$34.6 million and \$28.9 million in 2022, 2021 and 2020, respectively.
+Net capitalized internal-use software development costs were \$105.2 million and \$84.0 million at December 31, 2023 and 2022, respectively, and are included in Computer equipment and software in the table above.
+Amortization expense for capitalized internal-use software development costs, which is included with Depreciation in the Consolidated Statements of Operations, totaled \$47.8 million, \$39.6 million and \$34.6 million in 2023, 2022 and 2021, respectively.